 You cannot apply for a Debt Relief Order (DRO) yourself.
 It is a formal legally binding agreement with your creditors.
 As such you need to use an authorised Debt Counsellor called an Approved Intermediary to help you.
 Once you have chosen an Intermediary to work with there are a number of steps you will need to go through.
 These are described in detail below.

 Step 1.
 Find an Approved Debt Relief Order Intermediary

 In order to apply for a Debt Relief Order you will need to work with an authorised debt counsellor known as an Approved Intermediary.
 There are a number of organisations who have approved DRO intermediaries.
-Generally speaking it is best to work with a Charity who will not charge you for their services.

 Step 2.
 Review your Financial Circumstances